 - h.
+AMOMs are not awarded often.
+Where can I find a citation template for this medal? - AMOMs follow the same format as all other landscape format citations.
+Section 9 has a sample citation. - i.
 The ALOM is a brand new medal.
 Where can I find a citation template for this medal? - ALOMs follow the same format as all other landscape format citations.
 Section 9 has standard opening and closing sentences.
 Eligibility requirements (to be included in the next change to the Auxiliary Manual) include the following elements: For service comparable to the ADSM but in a duty of lesser though considerable responsibility.
 In general, the ALOM should be awarded to Auxiliarists in leadership positions whom have performed such exceptionally meritorious service as to justify the award of the ADSM, except as to degree of merit.
-When the degree of achievement or service rendered, although meritorious, is not sufficient to warrant the award of the ALOM, then the AMSM should be considered. - i.
+When the degree of achievement or service rendered, although meritorious, is not sufficient to warrant the award of the ALOM, then the AMSM should be considered. - j.
 Where can I find standard opening and closing sentences for citations? - The citation examples in Section 9 contain the proper standard opening and closing sentences for all citations.
-Most of them can also be found in the Coast Guard Medals and Awards Manual, COMDTINST M1650.25C. - j.
+Most of them can also be found in the Coast Guard Medals and Awards Manual, COMDTINST M1650.25C. - k.
 Where can I find general guidance about award criteria, constructs, etc? - There are two principle sources of such information.
-The first is chapter 11 of the Coast Guard Auxiliary Manual, COMDTINST M16790.1F.
+The first is chapter 11 of the Coast Guard Auxiliary Manual, COMDTINST M16790.1G.
 The second is the Coast Guard Medals and Awards Manual, COMDTINST M1650.25C.
-Both of these manuals can be found on the Chief Director's web site under the Manuals section and USCG Directives System section, respectively. - 9.
+Both of these manuals can be found on the Chief Director's web site. - 9.
 Sample Award Citations